Joe Gelhardt: Loan to Sunderland

 On 27 January 2023, Gelhardt joined Championship play-off pushing side Sunderland on loan until the end of the 2022–23 season.
 He scored his first goal for Sunderland on 21 February 2023 in a 2–1 defeat to Rotherham United.

 Return to Leeds

 Under new manager Daniel Farke, Gerhardt did not feature prominently in the 2023–24 season, and even less frequently during the first five months of the 2024–25 season, making only two league appearances as a late substitute.

 Loan to Hull City

 On 15 January 2025, Gelhardt joined fellow Championship side Hull City on loan until the end of the 2024–25 season.
 He made his debut on 18 January 2025, as a 63rd-minute substitute for Mason Burstow in the 1–0 away win against Millwall.
 He made his full debut on 21 January scoring Hull's goal in the 2–1 home defeat by Queens Park Rangers.

-On 9 August 2025, Gelhardt returned to Hull City on a season-long loan spell.
+On 9 August 2025, Gelhardt returned to Hull City on a season-long loan spell from Leeds.

+Gelhardt tallied a career-high 14 goals and 4 assists in the EFL Championship on loan with Hull City during the 2025–26 season and helped the club get promoted back to the Premier League for the first time since 2017 with a win in the Play-Off Final against Middlesbrough.

+Hull City

+On 15 August 2026, Gelhardt signed a four-year contract with Premier League club Hull City, for a fee of £6.5 million.